Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 > The spells *dispel magic* and *knock* have no effect on the collar.

 > [!info]+ **The Keys to the Cells**
 > The keys to the cells, as well as Emil’s collar, are carried on a ring held by Volenta.
-(If the players killed Volenta in [[Arc D - St. Andral's Feast]], the ring is instead held by Ludmilla.)
+(If the players killed Volenta in [[Arc D - Le festin de Saint-Andral]], the ring is instead held by Ludmilla.)
 ## P11d.
 Torture Chamber
 <span class="citation"><em>This scene takes place in Chapter 4, Areas K76 & K77.</em></span>